The Cameron Peak Fire, Colorado, USA¶

 Now you should have a few dozen files!
 For each file, you need to:

-- Load the file in using the
+• Load the file in using the rioxarray library

-library - Get the date from the file name
+• Get the date from the file name

-- Add the date as a dimension coordinate
+• Add the date as a dimension coordinate

-- Give your data variable a name
+• Give your data variable a name

-- Divide by the scale factor of 10000
+• Divide by the scale factor of 10000

 You don’t want to write out the code for each file!
-That’s a recipe for
+That’s a recipe for copy pasta.
+Luckily, Python has tools for doing similar tasks repeatedly.
+In this case, you’ll use one called a for loop.

 Your task

-- Look at the file names.
+• Look at the file names.
 How many characters from the end is the date?

-- Replace any required variable names with your chosen variable names
+• Replace any required variable names with your chosen variable names

-variable to be the correct scale factor for this NDVI dataset (HINT: NDVI should range between 0 and 1)- Using indices or regular
+• Change the scale_factor variable to be the correct scale factor for this NDVI dataset (HINT: NDVI should range between 0 and 1)

 scale_factor = 10000